2 ways to stop identity theft

 Identity theft can take many forms, but one type of fraud occurs when an unauthorized credit account is opened.

-Two major tools -- fraud alerts and security freezes -- can help consumers fight back against such an action, says Tod Burke, a criminal justice professor at Radford University in Radford, Va.
+Two major tools -- fraud alerts and security freezes -- can help consumers fight back against such an action, says Tod Burke, a criminal justice professor and associate dean at Radford University in Radford, Va.

 "We're not going to always prevent identity theft, but alerts and freezes can help minimize the chance of it happening," Burke says.

 A fraud alert is a notation placed on a person's credit report that requires potential creditors to verify a borrower's identity before any new credit is issued in his or her name.